 I Don’t Wanna Live Forever

 Click Here for tab for I Don’t Wanna Live Forever

 This song was a collaboration between Taylor and English singer Zayn.
 It was released as part of the soundtrack for the movie Fifty Shades Darker, which came two years after the hit movie Fifty Shades of Grey.
 The song was a huge hit.
 Between the associated movie and the prominence of the two performing artists, it went 4x platinum in the US and hit number 2 on the US Mainstream Top 40.

 For this song, you will be mostly following the bassline, which is very easily converted into strummable chords on the acoustic guitar.
 The vocal performance can be quite tricky to execute, as the studio recording has two different singers with their own tonality.
 So you can simplify the strumming pattern to make this easier to perform.

 Final Thoughts On Easy Taylor Swift Songs on Guitar

-Taylor Swift has a long and large musical history, and as each new record comes out, a new batch of songs are added for both experienced players, and those looking for easy Taylor Swift songs to learn on the guitar.
-Once you have these under your fingers, you should be ready to take a step up to some more challenging songs – enjoy!
+Taylor Swift has a long and deep musical history.
+As each new record comes out, a new batch of songs are added for both experienced players and those looking for easy Taylor Swift songs to learn on the guitar.
+Once you have these under your fingers, you should be ready to take a step up to some more challenging songs.
+Enjoy!